inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 When you install a program with Stack, it will not affect your previous Haskell ecosystem in any way.
 The downside is that it will download another version of GHC and libraries, which takes more space, but this is a trade-off for guaranteeing reproducibile builds.
 If you use Stack just once for this project, you can still keep using Cabal only for all other projects in the past and future.
 So unless disk space is absolutely critical, I recommend this option.

+First, [install stack](https://docs.haskellstack.org/en/stable/README/#how-to-install).
+This is a simple process involving running one command on your terminal.
+After that, the rest of the process involves one extra `stack build` and then typing `stack run <program>` instead of `runghc <program>`.
+If you want to run a ghci with the libraries that are installed locally, you need to write `stack ghci` instead of `ghci`

-First, [install stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) and then `stack install` in the repository I linked.
-Then you can skip to [Embedding grammars](#embedding-grammars).
+ and then you can skip to [Embedding grammars](#embedding-grammars),

 <!-- So just read the docs at [docs.haskellstack.org](https://docs.haskellstack.org/en/stable/README/). -->

 #### Seriously, no Stack please